hasura/ndc-duckduckapi/README.md

 This allows a GraphQL or PromptQL query to run against API data in a highly flexible way without performance or rate limiting issues.
 Ofcourse, the tradeoff is that the data will only be eventually consistent because writes will reflect in subsequent reads only after the API data gets updated in DuckDB (via the loader script).

-## Get started
+## Contributing

 1. Clone this repo
 2. Setup: `npm i`
 3. Run: `NODE_OPTIONS="--max-old-space-size=4096" HASURA_SERVICE_TOKEN_SECRET=secrettoken HASURA_CONNECTOR_PORT=9094 npx ts-node ./src/index.ts serve --configuration=.`
 4. Remove `duck.db` and `duck.db.wal` from `.gitignore` if you'd like
-5. Create a new DDN project using the duckduckapi connector:
+5. Create a new DDN project with this running as a custom HTTP connector to test

 ```bash
 ddn supergraph init new-project